 Students select at least Two courses from this list (or a second from list A, no double counting).
 Faculty can petition to add additional courses.

-This area of specialization is highly compatible with a minor in ATOC.
+The Air Quality area of specialization is highly compatible with a minor in ATOC.

-Companies that Specialize in Air Quality Work:
+Examples of Companies that Specialize in Air Quality Work: